Nibamot/sample_lnmp_stack/README.md

 ## Part two: Kubernetes deployment

-I have used packaged this application into a helmchart for sake of automation in deployment.
+I have used minikube as an example of a cloud-premise.
+This application has been packaged into a helmchart for sake of automation in deployment.
 Helming also makes our job easier to upgrade and track applications.

 We will go though the components that need to be used in our K8s deployment.